 If this is the first time you will use a power amplifier in your station, pay attention to the coaxial cable type from the amplifier's output.
-It must handle the increased power safely, particularly on the 10 and 6 meters bands.
+It must handle the increased power safely.
 We recommend, that you use RG213 or better.
-Check the same for the antenna selector and tuner as well as the antenna itself (especially multi-band trap antennas).
+Check the same for the antenna selector and the antenna itself.

-c) Connect a coaxial cable from the amplifier output (on the rear panel, marked RF OUTPUT) with a PL-259 plug to the antenna selector or tuner or to the antenna for the respective band.
+c) Connect a coaxial cable from the amplifier output (on the rear panel, marked RF OUTPUT) with a PL-259 plug to the antenna selector or to the antenna.

-d) Run a cable terminated in a Phono (RCA) connector from the transceiver socket providing "ground on transmit" to the amplifier rear panel KEY-IN socket.
+d) Run a shielded cable terminated in a Phono (RCA) connector from the transceiver socket providing "ground on transmit" to the amplifier rear panel KEY-IN socket.